kralverde/ravencoin-stratum-proxy/README.md

 If you are a windows user and are not familiar with python, a walk-through and auto installer is avaliable for a (hopefully) easy install.
 See [here](#windows).

+*Important Note*
+Mining software will only send a share when it has found a block.
+No shares for long periods of time is normal behavior.

 ## Table of Contents
 - [Setup](#setup)
 - [Node Requirements](#node)